RainRat/gpt-virus-scanner/readme.md

 ## Installation

 - Install Python
-- Add tensorflow, tkinter, openai, numpy packages to Python
+- Add tensorflow, tkinter, openai packages to Python
 - Get an OpenAI API key, put it in a file called apikey.txt
   - When you get your API key, check OpenAI's policy on data retention for yourself.
 I never see the contents of your files unless you send them an alternate way, but any files you send to OpenAI through your API key are associated with your account.